 The Mathematics program is sequential, unified and integrated and links to other disciplines and real life experiences.

 Mathematics is viewed as a language that is essential to our understanding of events that occur around the natural world.
 Mathematical knowledge provides an understanding of the world in which we live.
 We are committed to serve the needs of all students of different abilities and backgrounds.
 A variety of strategies are used to present each concept in order to respond to students’ varied developmental levels and cultural backgrounds.
 With each successive year of study, the knowledge of Mathematics is enhanced and the capacity for abstract thought is expanded.
-The Mathematics program in each grade provides the foundation for success in subsequent grades/courses.
-We select tasks to engage students’ interest and intellect.
+The Mathematics program in each grade provides the foundation for success in subsequent grades and courses.
+We select tasks to engage students’ interests and intellects.
 We provide opportunities for students to deepen their understanding of the Mathematics being studied and its applications.
 We seek connections to previously acquired knowledge as well as developing knowledge.

 The Mathematics program constitutes the study of the following content strands: number sense and operations, measurements, geometry, statistics/ probability and algebra/functions /patterns.
 We include meaningful and appropriate learning experiences that incorporate technology tools.